Joe Kaeser: CEO of Siemens, 2013–2021

-Russian visit during the 2014 Crimean crisis
+Russian visit during the 2014 annexation of Crimea

-Kaeser traveled to Russia to meet with Russian President Vladimir Putin in April 2014 to re-affirm Siemens' commitment to Russian profits despite widespread international condemnation of Russian military intervention.
+Kaeser travelled to Russia to meet with Russian President Vladimir Putin in April 2014 to re-affirm Siemens' commitment to Russian profits despite widespread international condemnation of Russian military intervention.
 The move was widely criticized in the Western World, including by German Chancellor Angela Merkel.

 However Kaeser wasn't the only one who had a more pro-Russian mood at that time; many other prominent Germans like former chancellors Helmut Schmidt and Gehard Schroeder voiced their concern for more understanding of Russia's views, including some in Merkel's own party, like Peter Gauweiler or Armin Laschet, who all faced criticism in the German Press.

 Later, former US Adviser Zbigniew Brzezinski revealed that the former World Bank Chief Robert Zoellick aggressively pressured Kaeser due to his Russian visit.
 Zoellick reminded Kaeser that his company has more business in the United States than in Russia, and it would have negative consequences if he kept following the Russian path.

+Later career

+In 2023, EIG Global Energy Partners appointed Kaeser as Senior Advisor.